HelayLiu/helayliu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Dr. Han Liu (刘晗 in Chinese) is now a postdoctoral scholar working with [Prof. Shuai Wang](https://home.cse.ust.hk/~shuaiw/) and [Prof. Daoyuan Wu](https://daoyuan14.github.io/), in Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST).
-He obtained his Ph.D. dgree in Software Engineering Institute at East China Normal University (ECNU), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
-He is also a visiting student at Nanyang Technologial University under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2022-2024.
+He obtained his Ph.D. degree in Software Engineering Institute at East China Normal University (ECNU), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
+He is also a visiting student at Nanyang Technological University under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2022-2024.
 His research interests include program analysis, vulnerability detection.
 He hopes to collaborate with more innovative researchers on various exciting topics in software engineering, program analysis, vulnerability detection, and program synthesis.

+liuhan AT ust DOT hk
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=KAWDTzsAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=KAWDTzsAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News
+- *2025.03*: &nbsp;🎉🎉 Our paper "Doctor: Optimizing Container Rebuild Efficiency by Instruction Re-Orchestration" was accepted by ISSTA 2025
 - *2024.09*: &nbsp;🎉🎉 I joined the Hong Kong University of Science and Technology as a postdoctoral scholar.
-- *2024.07*: &nbsp;🎉🎉Our paper "PatchFinder: A Two-Phase Approach to Security Patch Tracing for Disclosed Vulnerabilities in Open-Source Software" was accepted by ISSTA 2024.
+- *2024.07*: &nbsp;🎉🎉 Our paper "PatchFinder: A Two-Phase Approach to Security Patch Tracing for Disclosed Vulnerabilities in Open-Source Software" was accepted by ISSTA 2024.
 - *2024.07*: &nbsp;🎉🎉 Our paper "Static Application Security Testing (SAST) Tools for Smart Contracts: How Far Are We?" has won an ACM SIGSOFT Distinguished Paper award! 🏆
 - *2024.05*: &nbsp;🎉🎉 Our paper "Using My Functions Should Follow My Checks: Understanding and Detecting Insecure OpenZeppelin Code in Smart Contracts" was accepted by Usenix Security 2024.
 - *2024.05*: &nbsp;🎉🎉 I have passed my Ph.D thesis defense.